Runiix/moment-app/documentation.md

 ### Supabase

 Supabase is a relatively new open-source backend provider.
-It bascially offers a Production Interface for all the backend functionalities you could need.
+It bascially offers a Development Interface for all the backend functionalities you could need.
 Supabase is based on PostGreSQL which makes it theoretically possible to export or import data as a regular SQL Database.
 There are feature for all kinds of Authentification, like E-mail verification and resetting Passwords.
-There are a lot of built in filters for fetching Data.
+There are a lot of built in filters for fetching Data and even a Storage functionality for storing images and videos.

 ### Tailwind-CSS

 Tailwind-CSS offers preconfigured css styling that is written directly as an elements className.
 This removes the need to think of classNames for all html-components and creates consistency by providing standardized colorization and sizing.
 Responsiveness is also easily appliable.
 More complex stylings can still be defined in css files.

-## Workflow

--  Chosing the Development Stack
--  Finding Desing Inspiratons
--  Defining the Necessary Features
--  Defining The Folder Structure
--  Defining complementary features

 ## Technical Feature Description